 The Friendfactor MBA Ally Challenge is a friendly competition among business schools to build the largest and most impactful ally initiatives they can over the course of the school year.
 Participating schools are evaluated on three criteria:

-Below are the raw numbers behind the current standings for each of the 12 top schools participating:
+Below are the raw numbers behind the final standings for each of the 12 participating schools:

 In addition to its rank, each school may achieve Gold, Silver, or Bronze status by achieving the following levels: